Configure Vault for storing secrets

 3. Save the changes and close the file.

-4. Restart the NGINX Management Suite services to start using Vault to store secrets:
+4. Restart the NGINX Instance Manager services to start using Vault:

 sudo systemctl restart nms

-After you’ve set up Vault to store your secrets, you can easily switch between local encryption and Vault as desired.
+After setting up Vault, you can switch between local encryption and Vault.

 sudo systemctl stop nms